 Kylie Walker, CEO of Science & Technology Australia, said the world-first program has set some impressive milestones in its first year, and is already starting to smash gender stereotypes in science, technology, engineering and mathematics (STEM).

-In just 12 months, the program has achieved:
+In just 12 months, the Superstars of STEM pilot has achieved: